 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana bats feed entirely on night flying insects, and a colony of bats can consume thousands of insects each night.
-A gray bat (an endangered species) will eat up to 3,000 insects per feeding.
-Bats locate these insects by emitting high-pitched sounds and waiting for the echo, which allows them to zoom in on the bug's location.
-The fat reserves accumulated by devouring these large quantities of insects during the summer and fall allow the bat to sustain itself during hibernation.
+Indiana bats feed entirely on night-flying insects.
+Bats can eat up to 3,000 insects per feeding.
+They locate insects by emitting high-pitched sounds and waiting for an echo, which allows them to zoom in on a bug's location.
+The fat reserves accumulated by devouring insects during summer and fall allow the bat to sustain itself during hibernation.

-Bats are subject to natural hazards during hibernation, such as cave flooding, however; humans have been the major cause of declining bat populations.
-The clusters of hibernating bats are very susceptible to disturbance and vandalism.
+The main factor for the spread of WNS and bat declines are human disturbance.
+Indiana bats hibernate in clusters that are very vulnerable to disturbance.
 People touring caves can disturb bats and cause them to awaken.
 When a bat is aroused, it uses energy at a higher rate, which decreases the energy supply available for the rest of the winter.
 Vandals have knocked down and killed large clusters of bats, and although illegal, some people shoot bats for entertainment.
 Because bats feed on insects, the increased use of pesticides has undoubtedly resulted in the poisoning of some of these animals.
 In the past, the clearing of forests has caused a decline in the summer habitat of the Indiana bat.
 Modern forestry practices have been developed and implemented to minimize this impact.